 Organizers: Lisa Manning, Don Ingber, Wallace Marshall, and Aimy Wissa

-A successful workshop would result in a “Bioinspired Design” National Science Foundation convergence accelerator track for the 2022 Cohort.
+The successful workshop resulted in a “Bioinspired Design” National Science Foundation convergence accelerator track for the 2023 Cohort.
 Examples of 2019 through 2021 cohort tracks can be found here.
 Launched in 2019, the NSF Convergence Accelerator builds upon basic research and discovery to accelerate solutions toward societal impact.
 The program funds teams to solve societal challenges through convergence research and innovation.
 To enhance its impact, the Accelerator also places teams together in cohorts, synergizing their work through facilitated collaboration.

 Bioinspired Design is an example of one such convergence research area and has a strong potential to become a convergence topic.
 Some examples of bio-inspired design solutions that are already being investigated and on the cusp of being useful to society include: